sophi-4/Snow/README.md

 I have aletered the radians function, to enable the snowflakes to rotate multiple times to create alternate shapes from the initial design (as shown in the images below).

-I have changed the 'snow.rotate (radians...)' function for the shapes that create the snowflake to rotate multiple times in order to create different shapes
+I have changed the 'snow.rotate (radians...)' function, for the shapes that create the snowflake to rotate multiple times, in order to create different shapes.

 ---
 ```